Jump around below and find out all there is to know about wedding showers!

 Intended as an opportunity for guests to “shower” the soon-to-be-married couple with affection, advice, amusement, and support, a wedding shower is a pre-wedding celebration.
-Typically, the festivities will be held during the day with light refreshments, and will include a variety of fun games, trivia, and other entertaining activities.
-Guests traditionally bring gifts to help the couple kickstart their married life, and they use the event as a chance to get to know their loved one’s other half.
-However, over the years these traditions have given way to more contemporary elements—more on that later.
+Typically, the festivities will be held in the months leading up to the wedding and may involve a variety of games, wedding-related trivia, and other activities.

-Traditionally, these gatherings were referred to as bridal showers, where only the bride and other female guests were invited.
+Traditionally, these gatherings were referred to as bridal showers, where only the bride and other women were invited.
 However, this practice has evolved, and many modern wedding showers include both halves of the couple, plus any guests they choose to invite.
-The choice is entirely up to what you and your partner prefer, so be sure to have a discussion to decide what works best for both of you.

-While a traditional bridal shower is more likely to occur mid-day, a coed or couples’ shower is often held in the late afternoon or evening hours.
-Similarly, bridal showers typically revolve around female-centric themes, favors, and games, such as creating wedding bouquets from toilet paper, which are not as common to see at coed showers.
+While a traditional bridal shower is more likely to occur mid-day, a coed or couple’s shower is often held in the late afternoon or evening hours.
+Similarly, bridal showers typically revolve around bridal-centric themes, favors, and games, such as creating wedding bouquets from toilet paper, which are not as common at coed showers.

-This is another question that has both a traditional and modern answer.
-In the past, tradition has dictated that the bride’s maid of honor, bridesmaids, mother, and/or the groom’s mother host the shower.
-However, these days, anyone who wants to throw a wedding shower can, and in some cases, the couple may throw the shower themselves.
-Depending on the type of celebration you are having, and the number of guests invited, sharing the hosting duties between two or three people can be a smart move, as the task is not small, and the cost of the event can be split as well.
+Depending on the type of celebration you’re having and the number of guests invited, sharing the hosting duties between two or three people can be a smart move, as the task is not small, and the cost of the event can be split.

-In short, yes, you can have as many showers as you want.
 However, the more showers you have, the trickier it is to navigate the guest list etiquette.
-When having multiple showers, your immediate family and wedding party should be the only people invited to more than one event, all other guests should only receive one shower invite.
-For those invited to multiple showers, it’s important that you clearly communicate that their attendance is not expected at more than one, nor do they need to bring or send a gift to multiple showers.
+When having multiple showers, your immediate family and wedding party should be the only people invited to more than one event; all other guests should only receive one shower invite.
+You also want to communicate to guests that they only need to attend one shower—and only one gift (if they choose to give one) is necessary.

 If you’re good friends with your co-workers and plan to invite them to the wedding, go for it.
-However, if your office is small and/or has a circle of co-worker friends and not all of them made the cut, it’s best to privately message those who did to keep their invite and chatter about the shower on the DL.
-You don’t want to make your other co-workers feel awkward or hurt their feelings, naturally.
+However, if your office is small and/or has a circle of co-worker friends and not all of them made the cut, it’s best to privately message those who did to keep their invite and chatter about the shower to themselves.
+You don’t want to make your other co-workers feel awkward or hurt their feelings.

-For a traditional bridal shower, your fiancé would usually not attend.
-However, if you want him or her to come, the decision is up to you.
-Of course, if you have a couples’ shower, your soon-to-be-spouse should definitely be invited.
-Remember, your shower is a celebration for you, so invite the people you’d most like to have around you during this special moment.
+Traditionally, your fiancé would not attend.
+However, if you want them to come, the decision is yours.
+Of course, if you have a couple’s shower, your soon-to-be-spouse should be in attendance.

-No, many guests would find it rude to receive an invite for the shower and not the wedding itself, as showers are typically a gift-giving event.
-As a result, the invite might appear as an attempt to receive more gifts from non-wedding gifts.
+No, many guests would find it rude to receive bridal shower invitations and not an invitation to the wedding itself, as showers are typically a gift-giving event.
 However, if you have invited someone to the wedding, and they have already indicated that they are unable to attend the wedding, inviting them to the shower can be a great way to include them in your celebration.

-While sending an invite to your friends and family who live out of town might seem like a nice gesture, they may assume that you’re expecting to travel for the event.
+While this might seem like a nice gesture, they may assume that you’re expecting them to travel for the event.
 Even worse, they might perceive that you are attempting to get extra presents from those you know won’t be able to attend, but will still feel obligated to send a gift in their absence.
-Instead, it’s best to keep the guestlist for your show to local friends and family, as well as the handful of folks you know would never miss it.
+Instead, it’s best to keep the guest list to local friends and family, as well as those you know won’t miss it.

 If you’re worried about hurting distant friends or relatives by not inviting them, consider writing them a quick note or email explaining how you didn’t want them to feel pressured to attend considering the distance—and that sending a gift is not expected.

-Gifts are the traditional way for guests to “shower” the bride or couple at the celebration.
-However, if you’re uncomfortable with, or don’t need gifts, you can easily ask guests to support you in other ways, or request alternative gifts that might feel more in line with your needs and values as a couple, such as:
+A bridal shower gift is the traditional way for guests to “shower” the bride or couple at the celebration.
+However, if you’re uncomfortable with or don’t need gifts from your registry, you can easily ask guests to support you in other ways, or request alternative gifts that might feel more in line with your needs and values as a couple, such as:

 It can be challenging for guests to know what type of gift you should bring to a wedding shower.
 Typically, referring to a couple’s wedding registry and selecting a gift from their hand-picked assortment that matches your preferred price point is the best option.

-In some cases, a wedding shower might request gifts in line with a particular theme, such as a pampering shower where guests bring gifts to help the couple relax and destress before the wedding (think candles, bath products, massage gift certificates, etc.).
-Other shower themes might include stock-the-kitchen showers where guests bring cooking and baking essentials, lingerie showers, and, our personal favorite, stock-the-bar showers where everything from barware to monthly wine club memberships to your favorite bottle of bourbon is fair game.
+In some cases, a wedding shower host might request gifts in line with certain bridal shower themes, such as a pampering shower, where guests bring gifts to help the couple relax before the wedding (think candles, massage gift certificates, etc.), or a stock-the-kitchen shower, where guests bring cooking and baking essentials.

 If you’re planning a shower, this is an excellent opportunity to customize the event to the unique couple you are celebrating, and show off their personalities.

-See above—you’re gonna have to feel out the vibe on this one.
-If this is an all-female shower with mostly younger friends and relatives attending, then getting a bit more playful with your shower gift could be fun (and provide a bit more interest than oohing and ahhing over yet another set of mixing bowls).
+See above—you’ll have to feel out the vibe.
+If this is an all-women shower with mostly younger friends and relatives attending, then being playful with your shower gift can be fun.

-But, if you’re worried that older or more conservative guests in attendance might not appreciate your gift of fuzzy handcuffs and edible body paint, then stick to something off the couple’s registry.
-It’s better to play it safe if you’re not sure about the makeup and personalities of the crowd—you don’t want to make the guest of honor feel uncomfortable.
+If you’re worried that older or more conservative guests in attendance might not appreciate your gift of lingerie or fuzzy handcuffs, stick to something off the couple’s registry.
+It’s better to play it safe if you’re not sure about the crowd—you don’t want to make the guest of honor feel uncomfortable.

 Traditionally, bridesmaids are expected to bring a gift to all pre-wedding events and give a wedding gift.
-However, each bridesmaid’s personal circumstances are different, and their ability to furnish this many gifts will depend on how much they can afford to spend.
+However, each member of the bridal party’s financial situation is different, and their ability to furnish this many gifts will depend on how much they can afford to spend.

-As a bride, keep in mind how much you’re already asking your bridesmaids to pay as participants in the wedding—think travel and accommodations for the wedding weekend, dress, shoes, jewelry, or hair and makeup services—as these costs add up.
+As a bride, keep in mind how much you’re already asking your bridesmaids to pay as participants in the wedding—think travel and accommodations for the bachelorette party, dresses, or hair and makeup services—as these costs add up.
 As a bridesmaid, consider what your total budget for the wedding is, and then contribute gifts based on what you can afford beyond the essential wedding expenses.
-When in doubt, talk to your bride about her expectations and your limitations to ensure that there is no miscommunication.

 If you’re invited to the wedding and pre-wedding events, use the 60-20-20 rule to budget for gifts.
 First, identify the total amount that you’re comfortable spending on gifts for this couple.
 Then, allocate 60 percent of that number to the wedding present, 20 percent to an engagement present, and 20 percent to a gift for the shower.